 Starting from the top, there was a steep, but walk-able, grass covered slope for 60 yards and most of it was crisscrossed with cow paths.

-After the fence was a very large, level field of thick, lush grass.
+After the fence was a very large, level field of thick, 18-inch tall, lush grass.

-Important point; from any of those high cow paths, you could see over the oak trees down into the field beyond the fence.
+Important point; from any of those high cow paths, you could see over the oak trees down into the grass field beyond the fence.

 Mike, and his younger brother, Jimmy, had a huge aircraft inner tube which we used to crawl inside of and roll ourselves around the flat school yard.
 It was so fun that we figured it would be even more fun to ride down a steep hill.
-It was fun on flat ground but with THE HILL giving us a gravity-assist — it should be thrilling.
+With THE HILL giving us a free gravity-assist — it should be thrilling.

 Jimmy promised to stop before the steep tree-covered slope.
 Just in case, Mike stood 20 feet uphill from the lip above to catch Jimmy if he didn’t.
 As a third layer of protection, I stood about 10 feet uphill from the slope.
 I was fully convinced that Jimmy would never make it to the trees.

 Okay, you’re ready now.
 Here’s what happened, and I promise you that I’m not making this up.
 We really did this.
 Hold on!
 This is quite a ride. . .

 You already know that within seconds, Jimmy was rolling out of control, so Mike yelled, “WE HAVE TO STOP THAT TUBE!”

-Mike and I knew that if Jimmy got hurt, his parents would redefine punishment right to the edge of homicide.
+He and I knew that if Jimmy got hurt, his parents would redefine punishment right to the edge of homicide.
 I watched Mike run uphill to catch the tube before it gained even more speed.
 Mike met and engaged the tube in earnest.
-With a muffled thump, the tube simply ate him and left him mashed into the hillside – conforming his spine to the ridges of the cow paths.
+With a muffled thump, the tube simply ate him and left him mashed into the hillside – conforming his spine and limbs to the ridges of those cow paths.

 Ouch!
 That had to hurt!